-This is a time of great despair and struggle against marginalization, racism, and oppression that lead to systemic erasure of Black presence, voices, and lives.
+This is a time of great despair and struggles against marginalization, racism, and oppression that lead to the systemic erasure of Black presence, voices, and lives.
 And educators want to act.
 The information out there is riddled with visual and verbal misinformation and misrepresentations that amplify anti-Black rhetoric and that make it hard for us to find the resources we want to support our work in classrooms and communities.
-It is so much harder in the cacophony of voices and noise to understand what we are seeing and experiencing, and to do that rapidly as things shift around us and new situations emerge.
+It is so much harder in the cacophony of voices and noise to understand what we are seeing and experiencing and to do that rapidly as things shift around us and new situations emerge.
 What is our call to action?
 What can we do that is not futile?

 We have gathered resources that we hope will help you in this task.
 This is by no means finite.
 We will be updating our page as we find new resources.
 If you know of good resources for information, teaching ideas, and opportunities to engage please email firstname.lastname@example.org.

-What Matters Documentary – Documentary interviews that clarify issues and create safe dialog to promote freedom, justice, and collective liberation.
+What Matters Documentary – Documentary interviews that clarify issues and create a safe dialog to promote freedom, justice, and collective liberation.
 There are frequent updates with new podcasts and videos teachers and students can use as a basis for conversation in classrooms.

 Resource Toolkits for Healing Justice, Healing Action, Conflict Resolution, and many others that have information and action ideas, many of which can be learning actions in classrooms and communities.